yogeshjain999/representable/README.md

 end
 ```

-You can now inherit but still override or add options.
+You can now inherit properties but still override or add options.

 ```ruby
 module CoverSongRepresenter